PRBonn/bonnetal/readme.md

 ---
 ## Acknowledgements

+This work has partly been supported by the German Research Foundation under Germany's Excellence Strategy, EXC-2070 - 390732324 (PhenoRob).
-We thank NVIDIA Corporation for providing a Quadro P6000 GPU partially used to develop this framework.
+We also thank NVIDIA Corporation for providing a Quadro P6000 GPU partially used to develop this framework.